Man faces federal charge in killing of Ukrainian woman on Charlotte train

 Lyles called the killing “a tragic failure by the courts and magistrates,” saying the city’s officers arrest people who are then quickly released.

+The state auditor, Republican Dave Boliek, said his office would audit Charlotte's transit system, looking at its safety and security budget and private security contracts.

 Associated Press reporter Claudia Lauer in Philadelphia contributed.
-Verduzco reported from Charlotte, North Caorlina.
+Verduzco reported from Charlotte, North Carolina.